AaronWemple/ChildSafetyFile/README.md

-# SafetyFiles
+# ChildSafetyFile
 "Integrations for life"
-A safety file is a respository for child constructive documents, law and mechanisms during family deconstructive documents, law and mechanisms.
+A respository for child constructive documents, law and mechanisms while enduring family deconstructive documents, law and mechanisms. (a.k.a.
+"Family Law 2.0)